isneezy/vue-selectize/docs/guide/README.md

 Vue.component('v-selectize', VSelectize)
 ```

-Alternatively it is possible to import vue-selectize directly to components
+Alternatively, it is possible to import vue-selectize directly to components
 in which it will be used

 ```js